To ensure everyone’s safety during the global pandemic of coronavirus (COVID-19), we have made some changes to how we deliver our services.

 This page includes important information about how these changes may affect you:

-- Changes to our service delivery (maintenance and property inspections)
+- Service delivery (maintenance and property inspections)

-- Information on identifying the symptoms of COVID-19
+- Identifying the symptoms of COVID-19

 - How to reduce the risk of infection